sakthivelt/shopx/README.md

 ## Features

-- **React**: Utilized Next js ⚛️ for building a dynamic and responsive user interface.
+- **React**: Utilized Vite ⚛️ for building a dynamic and responsive user interface.

 - **Tailwind CSS**: Styled the application using Tailwind CSS 🎨, ensuring a sleek and modern design.